CycloneDX/guides/ML-BOM/en/0x20-Design-Model-Component-Metadata.md

 ML models are often derived from existing, pre-trained models to optimize performance, reduce resource consumption, and adapt to specialized tasks without training from scratch.
 Some reasons for this include:

-* **Fine-Tuning:**: Specialized adaptation where a general model (e.g., LLM) is retrained on a smaller, targeted dataset to improve performance for specific domains.
+* **Fine-Tuning**: Specialized adaptation where a general model (e.g., LLM) is retrained on a smaller, targeted dataset to improve performance for specific domains.
 * **Quantization**: Reduces model size and increases inference speed by mapping parameters to lower-precision tensor formats (e.g., from [`FP32`](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) to `int8` or `Q4_K_M` precision), which also lowers energy consumption for edge devices.
 * **Format Conversions**: Transforming models between frameworks (e.g., PyTorch to ONNX) ensures interoperability, allowing deployment on different frameworks and accelerators.
 * **Pruning**: Derives a smaller model by removing redundant or less important parameters (weights) that do not significantly contribute to output accuracy.